Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 </details>
 <br>

-3. As a first time user I want to see the available recipes that are on the website so that I can learn eat healthier.
+3. As a first time user I want to see the available recipes that are on the website so that I can learn to eat healthier.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|